JavaScript XSS Scanner

 On a more local front, the Browser prevents history files, cache files, and cookie files from being saved to your computer.
 This means that no one with access to your computer will be able to see where you have been surfing.

 Once you open the POC application there are two options that are given to you.
 The first one is to use the XSS scanner together with the Yahoo Site Explorer Spider.
 The spider is restricted in terms of depth and number of results per page.
 You can spider only the top 50 results.
 Again, this is done on purpose.
-Concurrently with the spider, the scanner will test for the XSS issues and deliver via a callback.
+Concurrently with the spider, the scanner will test for the XSS issues and deliver the result via a callback mechanism.

 The second option scans only one URL.
 The scanner will grab your input and mutate it into various XSS vectors.
 Then it will try each one of them.
-On success the scanner returns a callback and displays on the screen the results.
+On "success" the scanner returns a callback and displays the results on the screen.
 If for any reasons there are no results on the page, this means that no XSS was found.
-Again, keep in mind that the scanner was crippled on purpose.
+Again, keep in mind that the scanner was crippled on purpose and to be honest it is a bit basic. :)

 and this is how I use it: